hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

     df = pd.DataFrame(data)
     df

-Assuming that we have a correlation matrix data as in the above
+Assuming that we have a correlation matrix data as in the above.

 ::